chumphrey-cmd/WORKING-MEMORY/BLUE-TEAM-WM/DFIR-THREAT-HUNTING/README.md

 - The process transitions to the **host analyst** or **incident responder**, assuming the role of the sculptor.
 Starting with a rough evidence, they refine their understanding through successive stages, employing increasingly precise tools and techniques.

 - As the “block” is progressively carved away, the **picture of the compromise** becomes clearer.
 Each step builds greater certainty about the attacker’s actions, culminating in a detailed “masterpiece” that maps the incident, its artifacts, and its impact.

-## TO-DO

-### Generate Quick Start

-- Link to `DFIR-Working-Memory.md`: which includes, as the name implies, my current "Working Memory" or respository of resources that I come across during my personal study.
-- Link to `Method-of-Analysis.md`: synthesizing only the essential, core, and actionable concepts that I believe should be conducted when completing an efficent investigation that can be used as a quick referenc or cheat sheet.